Patsy Cline (album): Background

-Although Cline recorded for the Four Star label, the album was released on Decca Records, the future recording company of Cline from late 1960 to her death in 1963, where she would issue two studio albums.
+Although Cline recorded for the 4 Star Records label, the album was released on Decca Records, the future recording company of Cline from late 1960 to her death in 1963, where she would issue two studio albums.
 The album was later digitally remastered for a release as a [CD/LP/Cassette] on MCA Records (which took over Decca in 1973) in 1988, using the original album cover.

 Recording

 Recording began as early as January 1956 and ended as late as May 23, 1957.
 Because the album was released on Decca, it was produced by Owen Bradley, who would later produce all of Cline's sessions between 1960 and 1963.
 Background vocals were done by the Nashville background vocal group, The Anita Kerr Singers, who also backed a number of popular country music artists in the 1950s and 60s.

 Individual tracks

 Cline recorded 12 songs for the album, a mix of honky tonk, rockabilly, and country pop.
 Many music critics have called the tracks very different from the other material she recorded for her later albums.
 One of the songs, "Don't Ever Leave Me Again," was co-written by Cline with James Crawford and Lillian Claiborne.
 Cline used her real name, Virginia Hensley, in the songwriting credits.